All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 I think that's a reasonable position, right?

-Well, I mean, Trump is actually it it made similar comments in as much as he doesn't want you know the the farming industry to get d destroyed because they have over the years they've been reliant on labor, some of which is illegal, etc.
+Well, I mean, Trump has actually made similar comments in as much as he doesn't want, you know, the farming industry to get destroyed because they have, over the years, they've been reliant on labor, some of which is illegal, et cetera.

-You know, but what we're really threading a needle here, Bill, is because the sheer amount of people that that Biden Harris Mayorcus, uh the the complicit media democrats allowed into this country, and they lied about it revealed for four years, said the borders closed, border secured.
+You know, but we're really threading a needle here, Bill, is because the sheer amount of people that Biden Harris, Mayorkas, the complicit media Democrats allowed into this country, and they lied about it, repeated for four years, said the border's closed, border secured.

 It really does.